Roku2004/Roku2004/README.md

  ### Hi there 👋

 # 💫About Me :
-I'm Dinh Dinh Loc,student of HEDSPI program at
+I'm Dinh Dinh Loc, student of HEDSPI program at
-Hanoi University of Science and Technology
+Hanoi University of Science and Technolog

 # 💻 Programming Languages 💻